cakeplay25/CakePlay/README2.0.md

-# CakePlay
+# CryptoConnectFour

-The goal of the project is to make logic games like Connect Four and Chess accessible to players by allowing them to use cryptocurrency as a stake, with the winner of the game receiving this stake.
+The goal of the project is to make logic games like Connect Four accessible to players by allowing them to use cryptocurrency as a stake, with the winner of the game receiving this stake.

 ![Screenshot](https://raw.githubusercontent.com/cakeplay25/CakePlay/refs/heads/main/IMG_20250921_164710_865.jpg)